Ensembl/ensembl-compara/docs/production/READMEs/test_db.md

   db_cmd.pl -url $_TEST_DB_URL -executable $ENSEMBL_CVS_ROOT_DIR/ensembl/misc-scripts/db/dump_mysql.pl -- --database mm14_homology_test_db_85 --verbose --testcompatible --directory dump_directory
   ```
   Then edit the sql file and add `CHARSET=latin1` to the meta and external\_db tables.

+6. Manual edits

+* To match the genes found in the human core database, I renamed a gene stable ID in the compara database
+* To make some aligned strings different, I manually edited some cigar lines